 So, you have done the work of resolving some of your worst fears and freeing the energy used to defend and sustain them for more creative pursuits, like passing along what you have learned and helping others in situations now familiar to you.
 You may recall that before the light dawned you were most likely not very receptive to “help” from others who had the gall to accuse you of needing help.
 You felt misunderstood at least and attacked if they got too close to home.

 Your wise and powerful inner self creates the circumstances and provides the impulses for healing at every moment.
 It is vital to attune to the inner messages, but you must listen quietly or you will miss them in the din.
 Without them you have only the outer ego to believe in as the sole protector of your body and soul and captain of your voyage through life, and a pitiful powerless clueless resource it is, and you know it, without faith in some portion of yourself which always acts in your larger interest and possesses the power and wisdom to do so effectively and reliably.
-The outer ego’s legitimate and vital role is to perceive the physical world and pass on its concerns and wishes to the inner self for processing.
+The outer ego’s legitimate and vital role is to perceive the physical world and pass on its concerns and wishes to the inner wisdom for processing.
 If faith in the inner self is denied or otherwise disconnected, the thus orphaned ego becomes fear-driven and ripe for control and exploitation by any fear-based individual or institution that promises protection from the big bad world.

 "To the mind that is still, the whole universe surrenders."

-Lao Tzu
+—Lao Tzu

 The advocates of meditation and other relaxation/mind quieting/inner focusing techniques have brought the light of understanding how to connect with your inner self which can be more easily passed along without arousing defenses.
 The techniques are highly beneficial whether you “need help” or not.
 They refresh, rejuvenate, enlighten, and heal what ails you like daily exercise keeps your physical body healthy and strong.